-a.
-The team size shall be four players, but this shall not restrict a club from substituting new players in a later session of the match, as described in Appendix 2.
+The team size shall be four players, but this shall not restrict a club from substituting new players in a later round of the match, as described in Appendix 2.

-6. Match Formats
+6. Match Format

 - a.
 A match shall consist of 16 games: the format is described in Appendix 2.
 A match may therefore result in an 8-8 draw. - b.
-Match Points.
-Two match points shall be awarded to a winning team, or one match point to each team in the event of a draw. - c.
-Choice of Lawns.
-Where a club has two or more lawns available, the visiting team captain shall choose the lawns for each session of the match, avoiding double-banking where possible.
+Choice of Courts.
+Where a club has two or more courts available, the visiting team captain shall choose the courts for each round of the match, avoiding double-banking where possible.

-7. Game Formats
+7. Game Format

 - a.
 All games shall be played according to the Croquet England Laws for Short Croquet (q.v.
 Appendix 6 of the AC Laws). - b.
+All games shall be 14-point Handicap Singles Play. - c.
+In each game, the number of bisques received, or mandatory peels to be made, by a player is determined by the player's Short Croquet handicap.
+[Where both players in a game are entitled to receive bisques, the game format is additionally Full Bisque Handicap Play, using a Base Handicap of scratch.]

-All games shall be 14-point Full Bisque Handicap Play singles, using Short Croquet handicaps. - c.
-The dimensions of the courts used shall be between 24 x 16 yds (Short Croquet Lawn) and 28 x 171/2 yds (half of a full-size lawn). - d.
-Players will be required to maintain a separate Short Croquet handicap card following the rules published by Croquet England.
+- d.
+The dimensions of the courts used shall be between 24 x 16 yds (Short Croquet court) and $28 \times 17\frac{1}{2}$ yds (half of a full-size court), as per Law A6.1. - e.
+Players will be required to maintain a separate Short Croquet handicap card, following the rules published by Croquet England.
 The index trigger points are shown in Appendix 2, Table 1.

-8. Time Limit
+8. Time Limits

-a.
 The time limit for each game shall be 75 minutes.